Glovers, Sydney’s heritage garden — a photo essay

 Then and now

 The photos above and below show changes in the garden.
 They were made looking in the same direction over Glovers Community Garden.
-That above was made some time in the 1990s.
-That below was made in August 2009.
+The above was made sometime in the 1990s.
+The below was made in August 2009.

 The building above still exists, only now it is hidden from this viewpoint by trees.
 The garden beds have been remade and are now edged with roofing tile seconds.
 New fruit trees have grown.
 There are now a small number of allotments whereas the garden pictured in the 1990s was a shared community garden only.